 Get more advice from CFPB at consumerfinance.gov.

 Credit counseling is a viable option for borrowers with manageable financial struggles.
 In fact, it might even be a good idea for people who already have a decent handle on their money.
-A non-profit counselor might be able to make some tweaks and help take their personal finances to the next level.
+A nonprofit counselor might be able to make some tweaks and help take their personal finances to the next level and become debt-free.